10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 -

 Budget is tight but you want European hosting?
-MeetMemo at β¬9/month offers the best value for privacy-focused European users.
-TalkMark at β¬9.99/month is another affordable option if you don't need offline or local processing.
+MeetMemo at €9/month offers the best value for privacy-focused European users.
+TalkMark at €9.99/month is a simpler alternative if you don't need offline or local processing.

 The Bottom Line

-But if you're a Mac user who cares about privacy, especially if you work in Europe, handle sensitive client conversations, or simply don't want your meeting audio sitting on someone else's servers, MeetMemo fills a gap that nobody else on this list addresses.
-Local transcription, offline support, Apple Notes sync, and genuine GDPR compliance, all at β¬9/month.
+But if you're a Mac user who handles sensitive conversations, works under GDPR, or simply doesn't want your audio on someone else's servers, MeetMemo addresses something no other tool on this list does: your audio never leaves your device, full stop.
+Local transcription, offline support, Apple Notes sync, and real GDPR compliance at €9/month.